 How to read:

 The graph line shows the error count per unit of time i.e. per second, per minute etc. If the graph allows then you can click on the line and see the description of the error at the bottom of the graph.
-With the help of error description, try to investigate the root cause of the issue.
-In ase you do not have access to the server log then provides the error timestamp to the person who has rights to check the server logs and ask him to provide more details of the event occurred at the given timestamp.
+With the help of an error description, try to investigate the root cause of the issue.
+In case you do not have access to the server log then provide the error timestamp to the person who has the right to check the server logs and ask him to provide more details of the event that occurred at the given timestamp.

 Merging of Error graph with others:

-- With Throughput: Error graph can be merged with Throughput graph so that you can get the impact of errors on server data.
+- With Throughput: The error graph can be merged with the Throughput graph so that you can get the impact of errors on server data.